sinayanaik/robot_control/kdl_cplusplus/README.md

-# arm_pykdl - High-Performance C++ Inverse Kinematics Service
+# kdl_cplusplus - High-Performance C++ Inverse Kinematics Service

 ## Overview

-The `arm_pykdl` package provides a high-performance C++ implementation of inverse kinematics for the 6-DOF Kikobot robotic arm.
+The `kdl_cplusplus` package provides a high-performance C++ implementation of inverse kinematics for the 6-DOF Kikobot robotic arm.
 Built on the robust Orocos KDL library, this package offers a drop-in replacement for the Python IK service with significantly improved computational performance, making it suitable for real-time applications and high-frequency IK queries.

 ## Key Features